 Python is a very-high-level dynamic object-oriented programming language.
-It’s designed to be easy to program and easy to read.
+It's designed to be easy to program and easy to read.
 Guido van Rossum started the design of Python in 1980.
 Over the years, Python has gained popularity in a broad range of fields from web development, games, usage as a scripting language, and of course science and engineering.
-Guido still plays the lead role in the development of Python and is sometimes referred to as the Benevolent Dictator For Life.

-Python is open¶
+Python is open

 Python is open source software, distributed under a liberal license, and can thus be distributed freely, even for commercial use.
 This openness makes that Python plays well with with other languages and is easily extendible.

-Python is general purpose¶
+Python is general purpose

 It's ease of use for general tasks makes Python very suitable for education.
 For science this is also an advantage, as scientist often need to load data, visualize it, and maybe control it via a user interface.
 For commercial applications this means that many things work out of the box, saving time and money.

-Python is dynamic¶
+Python is dynamic

-Strictly speaking Python is a language specification, and might be compiled as well as interpreted.
+Note: Strictly speaking Python is a language specification, and might be compiled as well as interpreted.
 Pyzo is based on cPython, the most common Python implementation which uses an interpreter written in C.

 Being a dynamic language means that new code can be executed during runtime without limitations.
 This is incredibly useful in science and engineering, or any other situation in which the programmer is designing a complex algorithm.
 It means that the user does not have to go through the compile-run-debug cycle every time he makes a change to the code.
 Instead, a piece of code (a part of an algorithm, for example) can be repeatedly changed and executed in the same interpreter.
 This results in a highly interactive environment, which shortens the development cycle significantly (rapid prototyping).
 When using with large datasets (for instance CT or MRI) these only have to be loaded once into the interpreter, after which the user can repeatedly change and execute a piece of code.

-Python is easy to read¶
+Python is easy to read

 Python is designed to be easy to read.
 This is more important than you might think, because a common problem with software is that it's harder to read code than to write it.
 Better readability makes that it easier to share code or to work on software projects with other people.
 As your algorithms become more complex (as they often do in science) it is great to be able to focus on the algorithm without having to write complex code to do simple things: it helps keep your algorithms as simple as possible.
 For education it's clear that readability counts.